CHOOSING CONTEST WINNERS

 At this point the special pieces have started to rise.
 The ground starts to rumble.
 Excitement and electricity fill the air and much discussion is generated.
 Friends, acquaintances and even complete strangers are likely to hear a synopsis or a quote.
 In a way, the world becomes the judge.

-By the third or fourth round we are down to a shortlist of perhaps a dozen or so entries and it is time to pick the winners.
+By the third or fourth round we are down to a shortlist of perhaps a couple dozen entries and it is time to pick the winners.
 But wait!
 Just to be sure and fair, and perhaps because the editor is a bit obsessive, we randomly go through the NO entries and take another look.

 This is how Beverly Akerman’s wonderful story “Pie” was discovered in our first Flash Fiction Contest.
 It hadn’t been flagged or even marked as unread.
 But we gave it another look and it leaped to the top when we realized it wasn’t just about a recipe for pie.
 Rather, it was about a woman who swore she would never again bake her son’s favorite pie, or any other pie, until he returned from war.